banner-bg

 Creating your childcare center budget is important for opening and running your facility.
 Making a budget for your childcare center helps you:

-• Decide how much you’ll need to charge to cover your expenses.
+• Determine how much you’ll need to charge to cover your expenses

 How do you claim daycare expenses on your taxes?